yohasebe/openai-chat-api-workflow/README.md

 GPT-3 will generate program code and example output according to the text entered.
 Specify the purpose of the program, its function, the language and technology to be used, etc.

-**Note**: It is strongly recommended that you install the `pandoc` command and set its path to the `Path to pandoc` setting.
-This will allow this workflow to convert the Markdown response from OpenAI to HTML and display the result in your default web browser with syntax highlighting enabled.

 **Example Input**

 > Create a command line program that takes an English sentence and returns syntactically parsed output.
 Provide program code in Python and an example usage.